majestyz3/Agility-2020-nginx-plus-lab/docs/class1/module2/lab3.rst

 --------------------------

 For passive health checks, Nginx and Nginx Plus monitor transactions as they happen, and try to resume failed connections.
-If the transaction still cannot be resumed, Nginx open source and Nginx Plus mark the server as unavailable and temporarily stop sending requests to it until it is marked active again.
+If the transaction cannot be resumed, Nginx open source and Nginx Plus mark the server as unavailable and temporarily stop sending it requests until the server marked active again.

 The conditions under which an upstream server is marked unavailable are defined for each upstream server with parameters to the server directive in the upstream block.
 For example: